Diagnosing Alzheimer’s Disease

 Initial Assessment

-For suspected Alzheimer’s disease, an initial assessment must be carried out to determine if an individual is suffering from the disorder and how advanced the symptoms are.
-An early Alzheimer’s test is carried out by a person’s primary care physician (PCP).
-During the first appointment, the PCP will begin by asking the patient about their symptoms and then thoroughly examine all the possibilities.
+For suspected Alzheimer’s disease, healthcare providers must perform an initial assessment to determine if an individual is suffering from the disorder and how advanced the symptoms are.
+A person’s primary care physician (PCP) conducts an early Alzheimer’s test.
+During the first appointment, the primary care physician will ask the patient about their symptoms and thoroughly examine all possible options.

-The PCP will gather the patient’s medical history to identify anything that may indicate early onset dementia, which may later become Alzheimer’s.
-They may also request family input to work out precisely how the individual’s behavior or personality has changed and to find out if there is a family history of Alzheimer’s.
-All of this information is pertinent and relevant when analyzing the existence and severity of symptoms.
-[1]
+The PCP will gather the patient’s medical history to identify anything that may indicate early-onset dementia, which may later become Alzheimer’s.
+They may also request family input to determine precisely how the individual’s behavior or personality has changed and to determine if there is a family history of Alzheimer’s.
+All of this information is pertinent when analyzing the existence and severity of symptoms [2].

-In some cases, the PCP may order blood or urine tests that may help to identify any other underlying medical issues, and they might also test things like sight and hearing.
-It’s important that they rule out any other possibilities in order to avoid a misdiagnosis.
-Still, if they strongly suspect Alzheimer’s disease, they will move on to organizing more cognitive tests.
-[1]
+In some cases, the PCP may order blood or urine tests to help identify any other underlying medical issues.
+They may also test things like vision and hearing.
+They must rule out any other possibilities to avoid a misdiagnosis.
+Still, if they strongly suspect Alzheimer’s disease, they will move on to organizing more cognitive tests [2].

 Cognitive and Neuropsychological Tests